Sikhism in Australia: Fertility Rate

 As of 2016, the reported fertility rate of Sikhs in Australia are 2.01.
-This is currently below replacement rate of 2.1.
+This is below the replacement rate of 2.1, but was higher than the Australian average of 1.8 that year.

 Legacy and celebrations

 Australian Sikh heritage

 The Australian Sikh Heritage Trail in June 2021.

 Australian Sikh Heritage Trail, a group of interconnected pathways in Adenia Park, Riverton, Western Australia, is a monument commemorating the history of Sikhs in Australia.
 The location, adjacent to the Canning River, is significant as the heritage-listed Sikh cremation site.
 The winding trail features interpretive signage, plaques, benches, a sheltered area, and a boardwalk by the river.
 Information on the signs is organised by theme, such as Sikh farmers, Sikh wrestlers, Sikh Anzacs, Sikh hawkers and Sikh entrepreneurs.

 Man Mohan Singh, a pilot officer in the Indian Air Force Volunteer Reserve at the onset of the Second World War, consequently joined the RAF Coastal Command and took command of a Sunderland flying boat during the Battle of the Atlantic.
 He later became a flying officer with the British Indian Air Force.
 In 1942, he was with the flying boats that arrived at Broome, Western Australia when a Japanese air attack destroyed them all.
 Singh survived the attack only to drown in the harbour.
 Singh is remembered on the Darwin Military Museum Memorial Wall and has a memorial in Singapore.